Sage 300cloud Tips & Tricks Part 2: Use Security Options to Restrict User Access

 Bonus Tip You can select a range that is greater than the accounts that already exist, so to avoid having to go in and update the system all of the time, select a large range that ensures that new accounts added are already included.

-Hopefully you found this blog series of Tips & Tricks for Sage 300c helpful!
-If you have more questions about how your business can utilize this feature, or questions about other areas of Sage 300 or Sage 300c, please feel free to email email@example.com.
+Hopefully you found this blog series of Tips & Tricks for Sage 300cloud (formerly Sage 300c) helpful!
+If you have more questions about how your business can utilize this feature, or questions about other areas of Sage 300 or Sage 300cloud (formerly Sage 300c), please feel free to email email@example.com.
 Of course, if you’re a client of The Answer Company, then your personal Account Manager can also help you with all of this.